 Portland: Land of hipsters, fixies and some super spas that dissolve all traces of city stressors.
 Whether you’re looking for a day of indulgence or a hit and run to get the kinks worked out, there’s no shortage of urban sanctuaries.
-Here’s a look at some of the best spots for wellness treatments in Portland that have massage and more in mind.
+Here’s a look at some of the best spots for wellness treatments (like massage) in Portland.

 It’s way more comfortable than a pointy elbow jabbing you in a tight spot, trust.
 Mudra also scores points for leaving 30-minutes between massage appointments so you know you’re going to get in on time.
 If your therapist feels you need a little extra TLC, they have that leeway.
 Just remember to tip them for that extra effort.

 Another good massage spot in Portland, Oregon is Zama.
 They’re a full service spa so you can get loads of treatments done, from facials to waxing to nails.
 If you’re looking to go with your partner, this is the spot.

 Besides your basic couple’s massage, you could get a massage class and take those techniques back home.
 There’s great date night packages, couple’s foot rubs and more.
 Zama also scores points for a multitude of male, teen and CBD oil treatments – so very on point for Portland, Oregon!

 But my all time favourite massage spot in Portland is Knot Springs.
 Touted as a social club for wellness lovers, it actually walks the talk.

 Situated steps away from Burnside Bridge, Knot Springs’ floor to ceiling windows deliver sparkling views of the Willamette River and downtown Portland.
 In addition to the spa (which we’ll get into in a sec), Knot Springs sports a full service gym with weights, personal trainers, barre, yoga, HIIT and TRX.
 After working out, you can hit their luxe spa pools.